PhD, Art, Art History, and Visual Studies, Duke University (Durham, North Carolina), 2016.

 BA, Philosophy, Universidad Iberoamericana (Mexico City), 2007

-Transatlantic Avant-Gardes, Global Modernisms, Italian Art of the 19th and 20th centuries, Mexican Modernism, Visual Culture of Fascism, Art and Nationalism, Exhibition History, History and Theory of Photography, Historiography of Art History.
+Transatlantic Avant-Gardes, Global Modernisms, Italian Art of the 19th and 20th centuries, Latin American Modernism, Visual Culture of Fascism, Art and Nationalism, Exhibition History, Historiography of Art History.

-My research investigates how transnational networks and the internationalization of artistic forms have shaped the avant-garde and modernist canons, focusing on Italy and Mexico as case studies.
-Addressing cultural, historical, and geographical difference, I study modernism as a cosmopolitan but diverse phenomenon with multiple temporalities and geographic manifestations.
+My research focuses on modernism in a global and comparative perspective, with a particular focus on artistic exchanges between Europe, Latin America, and the United States.
+Addressing cultural, historical, and geographical differences, I study the avant-garde and modernism as a transnational but diverse phenomenon with multiple temporalities and geographic manifestations.
 Through an analysis of art practices and criticism, collections and exhibitions, I study modern visual culture in relation to the social and political upheavals that marked the nineteenth and twentieth centuries.

-I am currently writing a book titled Baroquemania: the Allure of the Baroque in Italian Modern Visual Culture, 1898-1945, which charts how from the fin-de-siècle to the fall of the fascist regime prominent artists, writers, philosophers, and ideologues — such as Gabriele D’Annunzio, Roberto Longhi, Giorgio de Chirico, Benedetto Croce, and Lucio Fontana, among others— reimagined the Baroque as a catalyst to the reshaping of modern identity and visual culture in Italy.
+In my first book I studied the Baroque as a travelling concept debated in multiple languages and reframed in distinct ways by later artists and critics.
+Baroquemania: Italian Visual Culture and the Construction of National Identity, 1898–1945 (Manchester University Press, 2022: https://manchesteruniversitypress.co.uk/9781526153173/) charts how from the fin-de-siècle to the fall of the fascist regime prominent artists, writers, philosophers, and ideologues — such as Gabriele D’Annunzio, Roberto Longhi, Giorgio de Chirico, Benedetto Croce, and Lucio Fontana, among others— reimagined the Baroque as an anti-classical impulse that helped construct new regional and national aesthetics and identities in Italy.